1940

 Robinson.

-It is interesting to note the bar Walt spoke of is now called Kactus Kate's Saloon at 929 N. Main
+It is interesting to note that the bar Walt spoke of is now called Kactus Kate's Saloon at 929 N.

-Street, Cottonwood.
-My favorite restaurant Nick's is right next door.
+Main Street, Cottonwood.
+Our favorite restaurant Nic's is right next door.
 The motel was Frank

 Eden's Motor Court just up the street.
 Eden also owned the local lumber yard.
 Every time I walk